What is the Best Way To Get Pregnant

-As an infertility specialist, I am often asked “what is the best way to get pregnant”?
+As infertility specialists, we are often asked “what is the best way to get pregnant”?
 To couples who have easily conceived without any prior thought or planning, this question might seem superfluous.
-For those who have struggled to get pregnant, though, a question like this is a highly emotional request for guidance, and I am always happy to share with them what I have learned over my long career as a reproductive endocrinologist.
+For those who have struggled to get pregnant, though, a question like this is a highly emotional request for guidance, and we are always happy to share with them what we have learned over our long careers reproductive endocrinologists.

 Fertility issues are more common than some might realize.
 The fact is, statistics from The Centers for Disease Control show that 6.7 million women in the U.S. — about 11% of the reproductive age population– have difficulty getting pregnant or carrying a pregnancy to term.
 Some are surprised to find out infertility affects women and men equally.
 According to the American Society for Reproductive Medicine, in approximately 40% of infertile couples, the male partner is either the sole cause or is a contributing cause of the problem.